 - company-wide enterprise resource planning (ERP) systems,

 - and e-commerce.

-The use of technology allows treasury professionals to retrieve, review, analyze, and transmit large amounts of financial data in a timely manner while minimizing the potential for operational and financial errors.
-Further, technology provides a standardized way to interact with various internal and external entities, including the accounting, payables, receivables, corporate finance units, and financial institutions.
+The use of technology allows treasury professionals to promptly retrieve, review, analyze, and transmit large amounts of financial data while minimizing the potential for operational and financial errors.
+Further, technology provides a standardized way to interact with various internal and external entities, including accounting, payables, receivables, corporate finance units, and financial institutions.
 Technology also helps facilitate visibility in treasury operations and allows organizations to leverage external capabilities, such as SWIFT, market-rate providers, and online portals.
 Reliance on technology does, however, require an increased level of attention to controls and security to safeguard against intrusion and fraud.